You're never too old to pick up a barbell and start weightlifting!

 You don't have to lift big weights in competitions.
 The minimum weight required for women is 21kg and the minimum weight required for men is 26kg.
 There are plenty of competitions held throughout the year hosted by local Clubs.
 The opportunity also exists to compete in championships at State, National and International level.

 To view the list of local competitions go to the Calendar tab.
-On the national stage, Darwin will be hosting the Australian Masters Championships on March 16 and 17, 2019.

 Whatever your sporting background, level of fitness or health requirements Olympic weightlifting is a sport that is achievable, enjoyable and rewarding.